 William H. Hooke, senior policy fellow emeritus, served as a senior policy fellow at the American Meteorological Society from 2000-2021.
 He founded and then directed the AMS Summer Policy Colloquium for 21 years.
 He was Director of the Policy Program from 2001-2013 and also served as AMS associate executive director.

-His policy research interests include: natural disaster reduction; historical precedents as they illuminate present-day policy; and the nature and implications of changing national requirements for weather and climate science and services.
-He continues to direct the AMS Summer Policy Colloquium.
-He has blogged at Living on the Real World since 2010 and has just completed a book: Living on the Real World: How Thinking and Acting Like Meteorologists Will Help Save the Planet.
+His policy interests and background include natural disaster reduction; historical precedents as they illuminate present-day policy; and the nature and implications of changing national requirements for weather, water and climate science and services.
+He has blogged at Living on the Real World since 2010 and authored Living on the Real World: How Thinking and Acting Like Meteorologists Will Help Save the Planet.

 From 1967 to 2000, he worked for the National Oceanic and Atmospheric Administration (NOAA) and antecedent agencies, including tenures as Deputy Chief Scientist and Acting Chief Scientist of NOAA, and eighteen months as Senior Scientist in the Office of the Secretary of Commerce.

 Dr. Hooke was an adjoint faculty member at the University of Colorado from 1969 to 1987 and served as a fellow of two NOAA Joint Institutes (CIRES, 1971-1977; CIRA 1987-2000).
 He holds a B.S.
 (Physics Honors) from Swarthmore College (1964), and S.M.
 (1966) and Ph.D.
 (1967) degrees from the University of Chicago.
 He is an Honorary Member of the AMS, a Fellow of the AAAS, and a member of the American Philosophical Society.